kai1987/kai1987.github.io/source/_posts/Migrate-from-MacOS-to-Win10.md

 ### set alias

     see this https://blog.csdn.net/yiranzhiliposui/article/details/83116819
-    my alias is in this repo branch hexo. configs/
+    my alias is in this repo branch hexo. myconfigs/

+## Cmder with Autojump

+1. install autojump manuly.
+1. change alias in cmder, or copy it from myconfigs/. it local in you cmder installed path.
+1. fix bug on win64, replace the myconfigs/autojump_match.py to you autojump path.